 In a large kitchen, small-scale patterned tiles can look busy over a bigger area, while you should also be mindful of the closeness of grout joins.
 Large format tiles are a great choice for a bigger kitchen, working to scale with the proportions of the room.

-It's one of the biggest kitchen trends 2021 has to offer — terracotta flooring in the kitchen.
+It's one of the biggest kitchen trends 2022 has to offer — terracotta flooring in the kitchen.
 Classic square terracotta tiles with a polished finished are a good fit for traditional and rural homes, while the modern take on the trend sees terracotta in more muted colours used, with a flat, matte finish.

 Why not try a herringbone layout idea for your terracotta tiles, like these from Ca'Pietra?

-Mix and Match Materials for Your Kitchen Flooring
+7. Mix and Match Materials for Your Kitchen Flooring

 The kitchen layout idea for your space is a fixed design, meaning that you can play around with the more permanent elements of your scheme without worrying that it may not work in the future if you were to move furniture around.